 Vertical windows have spring-loaded catches on both sides of the window that pop out to hold the window in its fully raised position.
-Press the catches outward toward the frames while lowering the window.
+Press both catches inward while opening and closing the window.

-POWER ROOF VENTILATOR

-Lounge, Galley, or Bath Area -If Equipped
+POWER ROOF VENTILATOR Lounge, Galley, or Bath Area -If Equipped